eduardo22i/JazzHands/README.md

 Jazz Hands is used extensively in [IF and DO by IFTTT for iPhone and iPad](https://ifttt.com/products), most famously in the app intro.

-##Demo App
+## Demo App

-Open `JazzHandsDemo.xcworkspace` to see a simple demonstration of moving, scaling, fading, and transforming views in a scrolling app intro.
+Open `Example/JazzHandsDemo.xcodeproj` to see a simple demonstration of moving, scaling, fading, and transforming views in a scrolling app intro.

-To run the example project, clone the repo, and run `pod install` from the `Example` directory.

-##JazzHands in Swift
+## JazzHands in Swift

 Looking to incorporate Jazz Hands into your Swift project?
 Check out [`RazzleDazzle`](https://github.com/IFTTT/RazzleDazzle), our brand new scrolling keyframe animations library reimagined in Swift.

-##Installation
+## Installation

-`JazzHands` is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your `Podfile`:
+`JazzHands` is available through [Carthage](https://github.com/Carthage/Carthage).
+To install it, simply add the following line to your `Cartfile`:

 ```
-pod "JazzHands"
+github "eduardo22i/JazzHands"
 ```

 You may alternatively just copy the contents of the `JazzHands` folder into your project.